-Increase in personnel costs: The main part of Innofactor's costs consists of personnel costs and other employee benefits (in 2013, about 69%).
-Of Innofactor's own employees, currently most work in Finland and Denmark and some in Russia, whereas some competitors rely heavily on workforce in countries with cheap labor.
+Increase in personnel costs: The main part of Innofactor's costs consists of personnel costs and other employee benefits (in 2014, about 69%).
+Of Innofactor's own employees, currently all work in the Nordic Countries, whereas some competitors rely heavily on workforce in countries with cheap labor.
 If the personnel costs continue rising in Finland and Denmark at the same rate as before, it will create a risk for Innofactor, if the prices paid for IT services will not rise correspondingly.
 Innofactor is monitoring the situation and aims at increasing the share of work done by subcontractors and abroad.